chmald/az-container-app-demo/README.md

 This demo implements a modern microservices architecture with the following components:

 ### Core Services
-- **Frontend Service**: React with TypeScript and Material-UI
+- **Frontend Service**: React with TypeScript and Material-UI, served by Node.js/Express server with Dapr sidecar
-- **Backend Service**: Consolidated Node.js/Express service with order, inventory, and notification logic using Dapr integration
+- **Backend Service**: Consolidated Node.js/Express service containing all business logic (orders, inventory, notifications) with Dapr integration

 ### Infrastructure
 - **Azure Container Apps Environment** with VNET integration